 - You can stay on the bus for 3 more minutes and get dropped off at the main viewing point and cafe with seating.
 From here there are accessible walkways and ramps, as well as an elevator so you can see upper and lower viewpoints.

 The Argentinian side of Iguazu Falls has many walking paths with lots of viewing options, which is why it’s more of an independent exploration day (with BJ and Lauren able to take you to desired vantage points!)
-It may seem a bit overwhelming, but to give you an idea, here are the paths on the Argentinian side!
+It may seem a bit overwhelming, but to give you an idea, here are the paths on the Argentinian side.
+You can click the photo to be taken to a larger version.

 It Is possible to see everything in one day (not even a full day!) and we can help you narrow down what might be of most interested to you.
 Think of it as 3 segments: Devil’s Throat, Upper Trail, and Lower Trail.